Matthias-Merzenich/qfind/readme.txt

    gcc -std=c11 -fopenmp -march=native -O3 -Wall -Wextra -o qfind qfind.c

-qfind-s.c
-   A simplified version of qfind with fewer features that is slightly faster.
-   You must change the period and offset of the desired search in the code before compiling.
-This version only allows gcd(period,offset) = 1.
-   Compilation is otherwise the same.
+   It is possible to compile qfind with a predetermined velocity by defining the preprocessor macros PERIOD and OFFSET at the beginning of the code.
+   If you compile with a predetermined velocity, you are restricted to gcd(PERIOD, OFFSET) = 1.

 get-rows.lua:
    This is a Golly Lua script to help with extending partial results.
 Usage